junlabucsd/mm3/docs/Setting-up-.yaml-file.md

 `new_cell_region_cutoff: 2`

 Regions with values only less than or equal to this number will be considered to start new cells.
 The mother cell has region value 1.

 ### Set movie making parameters.

 The following parameters are only used by mm3_MovieMaker.py

+`seconds_per_time_index: 60`

+This number is needed for creating the time stamps during movie making.

 `movie_directory: 'movies/`